ciniki/sapos/docs/notes.md

 - Each item on an invoice has the bit field(32bit) for taxtypes

-- The reason to separate taxes and taxtypes, is to allow businesses to setup their business products once with the tax types, and then alter taxes in the future.
+- The reason to separate taxes and taxtypes, is to allow tenants to setup their tenant products once with the tax types, and then alter taxes in the future.

 - If a region introduces a new tax, it can be added to the taxes table, without having to update the tax types and update all products.